datanav/docs/configuration-metadata.rst

    * - ``global_defaults.use_signalling_internally``
      - Boolean
      - Flag used to globally enable signalling support between internal pipes (i.e. pipes that read from datasets and writes to datasets).
-If enabled, a pipe run is scheduled as soon as any of the input dataset changes (it does not interrupt any already running pipes).
+If enabled, a pipe run is scheduled as soon as any of the input datasets changes (it does not interrupt any already running pipes).

        The default setting of this property is ``true`` which means signalling is enabled for all internal pipes in the